fatbobman/SwiftUIOverlayContainer/README.md

 * insets

   In stacking mode, the value is an insets value of the view.
-In horizontal and vertical mode, the value is an insets value of the view group.
+In horizontal and vertical mode, the value is an insets value of the view group

+* clipped

+  Clip the container, set to true when you want to limit the bounds of the view transition

 * Configuration for all other container views (used as defaults for container views)